-Alshami et al. [12] had used metallic masks in the development of binary diffractive germanium lens by thin film deposition; hopefully, this paper shows the effect of discrete levels width error due to metallic mask fabrication errors on the optical performance using nonsequential mode in ZEMAX to design the four-level binary surface of a diffractive germanium lens, where the first part presents the design of 4-step binary surface of a diffractive germanium lens [12] with nonsequential mode in ZEMAX and the second part presents the effect of discrete levels width error due to the mask fabrication on the optical performance using the peak value of PSF as criterion.
+Alshami et al. [12] used metallic masks to develop a binary diffractive germanium lens by thin-film deposition.
+The present study shows the effects of width errors of discrete levels due to metallic mask fabrication errors on the optical performance of a four-level binary surface of a diffractive germanium lens designed using the nonsequential mode in ZEMAX.
+In the following sections, the design of the four-level surface of a binary diffractive germanium lens [12] is presented first, and the effects of the width errors of discrete levels due to mask fabrication on the optical performance are described thereafter using the peak value of the point spread function (PSF) as a criterion.

-Design of Four-StepBinary Surface in ZEMAX
+Design of four-level binary surface in ZEMAX

-The design of four-step binary surface of the diffractive binary germanium lens [12] by nonsequential mode in ZEMAX will be presented via the following procedure.
+The design of a four-level surface of a binary diffractive germanium lens [12] by using the nonsequential mode in ZEMAX is presented in the following subsections.

-2.1 Refractive Lens
+2.1 Refractive lens

-Table 1 shows the optical design specifications of refractive germanium (planoconvex) lens, as shown in Figure 1, for the wavelength band (8)–(12) 𝜇m, effective focal length of 75 mm with a 9.09-degree field of view, and diameter 33 mm.
+Table 1 lists the optical design specifications of the refractive germanium (planoconvex) lens illustrated in Fig. 1 for a wavelength band of 8–12 µm, an effective focal length of 75 mm with a 9.09° field of view, and a diameter of 33 mm.

-Table 1: Specifications of the refractive lens (mm).
+Table 1.
+Specifications of the Refractive Lens (mm)